Visiting the Library

 The Library is open by appointment to all researchers studying modern and contemporary art, architecture, design, and emerging art forms.
 Because most research involves on-site use of the collection, elementary and secondary students are advised to start their research at school and public libraries.
-To learn how to do basic art research, see Art Research FAQ.

 Where are the libraries?
 How do I get there?

 The MoMA Manhattan Library is located in The Lewis B. and Dorothy Cullman Education and Research Building at 4 West 54 Street, part of the Museum complex in midtown Manhattan.
 For directions to MoMA see Locations, hours, and admission.